anju0001/pikvm-hat/README.md

 # PIKVM HAT

 This repo contains all the files you need to produce your own super cheap pikvm hat.
-Originally, the pikvm creators used  ORMOM G3VM-61A1 solid state relays for connection to the ATX header.
+Originally, the pikvm creators used  OMRON G3VM-61A1 solid state relays for connection to the ATX header.
 They are very good, but also very expensive.
-I created this pikvm hat for the Rapsberry Pi with focus on price and dimensions, that is why I replaced the OMROM parts with super cheap 4N33 optocouplers.
+I created this pikvm hat for the Rapsberry Pi with focus on price and dimensions, that is why I replaced the OMRON parts with super cheap 4N33 optocouplers.
 The PCB is small enough to fit in this pikvm case from thingiverse: https://www.thingiverse.com/thing:4704821